refractionPOINT/lce_doc/docs/index.md

 * Host isolation, automated response rules, intelligent local caching of events for in depth Incident Response (IR) as well as some forensic features like dumping memory.

+Sensors are designed to limit the potential for abuse resulting from unauthorized access to the LimaCharlie platform.
+This is achieved by limited open-ended commands as well as commands that could enable an attacker to covertly upload malicious software to your hosts.
+This means the LimaCharlie sensor is extremely powerful but also keeps its "read-only" qualities on your infrastructure.
+Of course, all access and interactions with the hosts are also logged for audit both within the cloud and tamper-proof forwarding to your own infrastructure.

 Full commands list is in the [Sensor Commands section](sensor_commands.md).

 ### Installer Key